johnassefatheeth/achawtegn/README.md

 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)
   Cookbook: Useful Flutter sample project

-For more detailed guidance on Flutter development, check out the online documentation, which offers tutorials, samples, and a full API reference.
+For more detailed guidance on Flutter development, check out the online documentation, where you can find comprehensive tutorials, practical samples, and a complete API reference.
+It's your go-to resource for mastering Flutter and building stunning mobile experiences.

 Developer Team Members
 Meet the developers team behind Musica: